 Willingboro MUA has taken the temporary measure of removing our drinking water source (i.e., our Well 5A exceeding the PFOS MCL from use on November 30, 2021) until permanent actions have been taken to deliver water from this source that is below the PFOS MCL.
 We are currently supplying our customers with water from our three treatment plants which service the remaining five Wells in our system, (Wells 1, 6, and a combined treatment plant for Wells 9, 10, and 11 respectively).
 These three treatment plants produce water that is below the PFOS MCL.
 Updates will continue to be provided on our website every three months at www.wmua.info.
-We expect these updates to be posted on or about June 8, September 8, 2023.
+We expect these updates to be posted on or about September 8 and December 8, 2023.

 Further, a permanent treatment solution for Well 5A utilizing the latest technology available is currently under construction and we anticipate completing construction in the third quarter of 2023.
-Thirty-four-foot-high exterior masonry walls are currently under construction and eighteen-foot-tall rear exterior masonry walls have been completed.
-Roof panels, web joists and an HVAC air handler have been delivered to the site.
-Four GAC vessels have been ordered for fabrication off-site.
+Thirty-four-foot-high exterior masonry walls and eighteen-foot-tall rear exterior masonry walls have been completed.
+Four Granular Activated Carbon (GAC) vessels have been hoisted into the building along with associated piping and valves.
+Roof panels are being installed and an HVAC air handler has been delivered to the site.